Last Updated: May 04, 2022

 If it has been more than 90 days past the RECEIPT date on the NOTICE OF ACTION FORM (I-797C) and USCIS has still not adjudicated the application, students should consult an ISS advisor.
 The advisor can inquire directly to the USCIS Service Center to request an update on a case status.
 Note: An ISS advisor cannot inquire about the status of a case until 90 days from the receipt date notice.

 Applications are not processed faster if job offers are included.
+Note: Job offers are not included with the OPT application,

 Students can remain in the U.S. while their OPT requests are pending, even beyond the expiration of their grace periods.